RequirementEngineering/ch-re-159949IvanValdez/SRS.md

 ### 2.2 Product functions
 The web page will consist of a main page, a section of contact information, an "About us" section, a calendar section with the available dates, a section with the previous works and a section with the packages and their respective prices .

-* **Main page:** It will be the first screen that the user will see when he enters, this screen will contain the following:
+* **Main page:** It will be the first screen that the user will see when he enters, this screen must contain the following:
   * A banner with the logo of the business and the name of the page.
   * A tab to go to the contact information section.
   * A tab to go to the "About us" section.